With A Warm, Caring Staff and Stunningly Natural Results,

 Gynecomastia Myth #2- Gynecomastia Is Always Caused by Genetics

 Gynecomastia is often caused by hormones.
 Changes to the estrogen or testosterone levels can cause the breast tissue to develop.
-Young men with gynecomastia should be evaluated for hormonal imbalance as this is one of the most common causes of this condition.
+Young men with gynecomastia should be evaluated for a hormonal imbalance, as this is one of the most common causes of this condition.
 Other causes of gynecomastia include:

-• Medications- Some antibiotics, heart medicines, heartburn medications, anti-anxiety drugs, antidepressants, and other medications
+• Medications: Some antibiotics, heart medicines, heartburn medications, anti-anxiety drugs, antidepressants, and other medications can lead to gynecomastia.

-• Drugs and Alcohol- Marijuana, heroin, amphetamines, steroids, and excessive alcohol
+• Drugs and Alcohol: The use of marijuana, heroin, amphetamines, steroids, and excessive alcohol use can also lead to gynecomastia.

 • Weight Gain